kevinslin/seed-tldr/vault/common.nkf.md

 `nkf -w --overwrite {{path/to/file.txt}}`

-- Set new line code to LF and overwrite (unix type):
+- Set new line code to LF and overwrite (UNIX type):

 `nkf -d --overwrite {{path/to/file.txt}}`